JibbSmart/JoyShockMapper/README.md

 PAGEUP, PAGEDOWN, HOME, END, INSERT, DELETE
 NONE: No input
-CALIBRATE: recalibrate gyro when pressing this input GYRO_ON, GYRO_OFF: Enable or disable gyroscope.
-See more below.
+CALIBRATE: recalibrate gyro when pressing this input GYRO_ON, GYRO_OFF: Enable or disable gyro
-GYRO_INV_X: Inverse the horizontal axis of the gyroscope ; ' , . / \ [ ] + -
+GYRO_INVERT, GYRO_INV_X, GYRO_INV_Y: Invert gyro, or in just the x or y axes, respectively ; ' , . / \ [ ] + -
 ```